AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

-Within an interpolated string literal, the simple name of an object, or a parenthesized expression, when preceded by $, is expanded at run-time into the result of calling 'Image on the object or expression.
+Within an interpolated string literal, the simple name of an object, or a parenthesized expression, when preceded by $, is expanded at run-time into the result of calling 'Image on the object or expression (trimmed of any leading or trailing whitespace).
 In addition, control/special characters (or character sequences) such as newline or tab can be included in the string literal using an escape sequence, where the first character is the backslash ('\'), and the next character or characters